T

 tribes of the earth mourn, and they shall see the Son of man coming in the

-with power and great glory.
+clouds of heaven with power and great glory.
 [Mat 24.30]

 Behold, he cometh with clouds; and every eye shall see him, and they also